top of page

 Then, we proceeded to the codification of the interviews according to the following themes:

-• Desired personal role in these decision-making for oneself and for significant people
+Desired personal role in this decision-making for oneself and influential people

 What results have we had?